-"(vi) decided that the International Bureau shall report to the Meeting of International Authorities under the PCT and to the Assembly on the financial and operational situation of the supplementary international search system; and

-- "(vii) decided that the Assembly shall review the supplementary international search system three years after the date of entry into force of the system." - 4.
-In accordance with the first of the decisions by the Assembly referred to above, the purpose of this document is to report on the current situation of the supplementary international search system.
+- "(vi) decided that the International Bureau shall report to the Meeting of International Authorities under the PCT and to the Assembly on the financial and operational situation of the supplementary international search system; and - "(vii) decided that the Assembly shall review the supplementary international search system three years after the date of entry into force of the system." - 4.
+In accordance with the first of the decisions by the Assembly referred to above, the purpose of this document is to inform the Working Group on the issues with regard to the current situation of the supplementary international search system on which the International Bureau intends to report to the Assembly at its September/October 2011 session.
 A review of the supplementary international search system by the Assembly, in accordance with the second of the decisions by the Assembly referred to above, will take place in 2012, three years after the date of entry into force of the system.